Reoua/ke-project/README.md

 There is also the .dump file that Neo4j creates to represent the whole property graph.
 The file can be loaded in Neo4j to open the property graph directly.

 The "scripts" folder contains some of the code we wrote to filter, process and analyse our source data.
+Not all the steps are present as some of the data files are not present and also because the creation of the final datasets was done in multiple small parts.